 Although couples eventually reach agreement in 95% of divorce cases, the ways they reach a separation agreement vary dramatically in terms of cost, time, and conflict:

 Many couple begin their divorces in a contested fashion, not realizing that it is an extremely expensive, drawn out, and highly conflictual way to reach a divorce agreement.
 Many divorce lawyers encourage clients to pursue a contested divorce process because divorce lawyers make a tremendous amount of money from it.
-The financial interest of such divorce lawyers is at odds with your interest in reaching a fair separation agreement at a reasonable price in a relatively short time span.
+The financial interest of such divorce lawyers is at odds with your interest in reaching a fair separation agreement at a reasonable price in a relatively short time frame.

 Using the courts to determine the terms of a divorce agreement also gives divorce attorneys enormous power over their clients.
-Divorcing spouses understand that they need to decide whether to keep or sell a house, develop a parenting schedule, and divide up belonging, and they can thus play the central role in developing a separation agreement when it is done outside of court.
+Divorcing spouses understand that they need to decide whether to keep or sell a house, develop a parenting schedule, and divide up belongings, and they can thus play the central role in developing a separation agreement when it is done outside of court.
 Unless they are attorneys, however, divorcing spouses don’t understand court motions, proceedings, and documents.
 This disempowers them and allows attorneys to mystify the process and charge astronomical fees when cases are litigated, or argued, in court.
 A client of a Massachusetts divorce lawyer laments in an online Avvo review:

 “[Lawyer’s Name] took $20,000 for an appeal, and supposedly spent it all in one month’s time.
 She didn’t do anything for the case.
 She showed up to court one time and didn’t even speak up on my behalf….I had to let her go, and that’s when she told me she had spent all my money.
 How can that be possible in one month’s time…?!”